ostinelli/misultin/README.txt

 3. Test

+CD to the Misultin examples directory.

-If you did proceed with step 2, CD to the Misultin examples directory and start an Erlang shell.
+If you did proceed with step 2, start an Erlang shell:
+$ erl

-If you did not proceed with step 2, copy the file misultin_hello_world.erl from the Misultin examples directory to the directory where the .beam files compiled in step 1 are located, then CD to this directory and start an Erlang shell.
+If you did not proceed with step 2, start an Erlang shell specifying where the compiled .beam files are:
+$ erl -pa ../ebin

 In the shell, compile and run misultin_hello_world by issuing: